Informatics General: The name

 The company's name came from the founders' desire to base it on "-atics", a Greek suffix meaning "the science of".
 Their first thought was "Datamatics", but a form of that was already taken by an early computer from Honeywell/Raytheon; Bauer and the others settled on "Informatics", meaning "the science of information handling".

-At the very same time, March 1962, French computer pioneer Philippe Dreyfus came up with the name Societe pour L'Informatique et Applique for a new firm of which he was co-founder, thus creating a French version of the same name.
+At the very same time, March 1962, French computer pioneer Philippe Dreyfus came up with the name "Société pour l'informatique appliquée" for a new firm of which he was co-founder, thus creating a French version of the same name.
 However, in France, the term "informatique" soon became a generic name, meaning the modern science of information handling, and would become accepted by the Académie française as an official French word.
 The term then came into common use in a number of other European countries, adapted slightly for each language.

 In the United States, however, Informatics fought any such use as an infringement upon their legal rights to the name; this was partly in fear of the term becoming a brandnomer.
 Bauer later recalled that at one point the Association for Computing Machinery, the leading academic organization in computer software, wanted to change its name to the Society for Informatics, but the company refused to allow that use.
 Eventually the generic usage of the term around the world caused the company to reconsider and, according to Frank, was the reason for the 1982 name change to Informatics General.